What are some best practices to implement Lambda backed custom resources with CloudFormation?

 Understand how CloudFormation identifies and replaces resources

-When an update initiates the replacement of a physical resource, CloudFormation compares the PhysicalResourceId that your Lambda function returns to the previous PhysicalResourceId.
+When an update replaces a physical resource, CloudFormation compares the PhysicalResourceId that your Lambda function returns to the previous PhysicalResourceId.
 If the IDs differ, then CloudFormation assumes that the resource is replaced with a new physical resource.

-However, to allow for potential rollbacks, the old resource isn't implicitly removed.
-When the stack update is successfully completed, a Delete event request is sent with the old physical ID as an identifier.
-If the stack update fails and a rollback occurs, then the new physical ID is sent in the Delete event.
+However, to allow for potential rollbacks, CloudFormation doesn't remove the old resource.
+When the stack update completes, CloudFormation sends a Delete event request with the old physical ID as an identifier.
+If the stack update fails and a rollback occurs, then CloudFormation sends the new physical ID in the Delete event.

-Use PhysicalResourceId to uniquely identify resources so that when a Delete event is received, only the correct resources are deleted during a replacement.
+Use PhysicalResourceId to uniquely identify resources so that when your function receives a Delete event, the function deletes only the correct resources during a replacement.

 Design your functions with idempotency

-An idempotent function can be repeated numerous times with the same inputs, and the result is the same as doing it only once.
+You can repeat an idempotent function numerous times with the same inputs, and the result is the same as doing it only once.
 Idempotency makes sure that retries, updates, and rollbacks don't create duplicate resources or introduce errors.

 For example, CloudFormation invokes your function to create a resource, but doesn't receive a response that the resource is successfully created.
 CloudFormation might invoke the function again, and create a second resource.
 The first resource can then become orphaned.